TULiberalArts/Political-Science/pages/next-stops.md

 - Education
 - Government affairs

+View our [PhD Placement List](https://liberalarts.temple.edu/sites/liberalarts/files/PhD%20Placement%20List.pdf) to see where some of our graduates have landed!

 Like us on [Facebook](https://www.facebook.com/TUpolisci/) and follow us on [Twitter](https://twitter.com/TUpolisci) to stay updated on department events and news.

 ## Calling All Alumni